gaeqs/JAMS-wiki/docs/tutorial-basics/configurations.md

 JAMS lets define three cache types: direct mapping, associative mapping and set-associative mapping.

-All three types supports both the *write-back* mode and the *write-through* mode.
+All three types support both the *write-back* mode and the *write-through* mode.

 :::

 :::info Instruction access

-Caches are not affected by instruction fetchs.
+Caches are not affected by instruction fetches.

 :::